poorlyordered/nfsbig5/memory-bank/progress.md

     - Deploy and validate Edge Function in production.

 ## Current Status
-- Documentation is up to date with the NFS Big5 brand and asset management approach
-- Project is ready for further customization and deployment
-- Dependency conflicts with Next.js 14 resolved by migrating from contentlayer to custom markdown utilities
-- **MongoDB Atlas is successfully integrated and verified.**
-- **Initial Netlify Edge Function file and configuration created.**
-- **`.env.local` has been removed from Git history using `git-filter-repo` to prevent exposure of sensitive information.**
-- **Netlify deployment is now successfully building and serving the Next.js application, but encountering a build error related to static export configuration.**
-- **Refactoring for English-only support is complete.** Code changes are ready for commit.
 - Documentation is up to date with the NFS Big5 brand and asset management approach.
+- Project is ready for further customization and deployment.
 - Dependency conflicts with Next.js 14 resolved by migrating from contentlayer to custom markdown utilities.
 - **MongoDB Atlas is successfully integrated and verified.**
 - **Initial Netlify Edge Function file and configuration created.**
 - **`.env.local` has been removed from Git history using `git-filter-repo` to prevent exposure of sensitive information.**
+- **English-only refactor and `generateStaticParams` fix committed and pushed.**
-- **Netlify deployment is configured for static export, pending resolution of the `generateStaticParams` error (which is believed to be addressed by the English-only refactor).**
+- **Netlify deployment is configured for static export, and we are monitoring the build result.**

 ## Known Issues
-- **Netlify build error: Missing generateStaticParams for /[locale]/[...rest] route when using `output: 'export'`.** This is believed to be resolved by the English-only refactor, as the existing `generateStaticParams` function in the catch-all route is now sufficient.
-Awaiting confirmation after deployment.
+- **Netlify build error: Missing generateStaticParams for /[locale]/[...rest] route when using `output: 'export'`.** The fix (English-only refactor and `generateStaticParams` confirmation) has been committed and pushed.
+Awaiting Netlify build result for confirmation.
 - No other major issues identified at this stage; documentation will be updated as the project evolves.

 ## Evolution of Project Decisions